htorres5/Fire-Flies/README.md

 ### Lighting
 I hate Phaser's Lighting system.
 I hate that I have to write `.setPipeline('Light2D')` after every single game object.
 I hate creating normal maps.
 I hate that there was not a single search result on Google on how to create a Light prefab in Phaser.

-But it was all worth it in the end.
+But it was all worth it in the end!
 The Cave Scene turned out amazing; it took a lot of effort and fine tuning, but it really made a difference in how good it looked.
 I will definitely make an effort to add lighting to any other game I create.

 Ok that is all, hope you enjoyed my game!
 </details>